-The City's DWQMS was re-accredited on June 22, 2021 followed by an external surveillance audit of the City's Operational Plan on May 19, 2022.
-The audit identified zero instances of non-conformance and three opportunities for improvement (OFI).
-The OFIs have been reviewed and are being incorporated in the System.
+The City's DWQMS was re-accredited on June 22, 2021, followed by two external surveillance audits of the City's Operational Plan on May 19, 2022, and June 28, 2023.
+The June 28, 2023, audit identified zero instances of non-conformance and five opportunities for improvement (OFI).
+The OFIs have been reviewed and incorporated in the System.
 Re-accreditation is a requirement under the Act for the City to continue to operate the Drinking Water System.